Māori language: Geographic distribution

 Speakers of Māori according to the 2013 census:

 Nearly all speakers are ethnic Māori residents of New Zealand.
 Estimates of the number of speakers vary: the 1996 census reported 160,000, while a 1995 national survey reported about 10,000 "very fluent" adult speakers.

-As reported in the 2013 national census, only 21.3% of self-identified Māori had a conversational knowledge of the language, and only around 6.5% of those speakers, 1.4% of the total Māori population, spoke the Māori language only.
-This percentage has been in decline in recent years, from around a quarter of the population to 21%.
-In the same census, Māori speakers were 3.7% of the total population.
+According to the 2023 New Zealand Census, 20.5% of people who identified with the Māori ethnic group could hold a conversation in te reo Māori, compared with 21.3% in 2013 and 20.6% in 2018.
+Although the proportion has declined slightly over the decade, the number of Māori speakers increased from 125,352 in 2013 to 182,001 in 2023.
+In 2023, Māori speakers represented 4.3% of New Zealand's total population, up from 3.7% in 2013.

 The level of competence of self-professed Māori speakers varies from minimal to total.
 Statistics have not been gathered for the prevalence of different levels of competence.
 Only a minority of self-professed speakers use Māori as their main language at home.
 The rest use only a few words or phrases (passive bilingualism).

 Māori still is a community language in some predominantly Māori settlements in the Northland, Urewera and East Cape areas.
-Kōhanga reo Māori-immersion kindergartens throughout New Zealand use Māori exclusively.
+Kōhanga reo Māori-immersion kindergartens throughout New Zealand exclusively use Māori.

 Urbanisation after the Second World War led to widespread language shift from Māori predominance (with Māori the primary language of the rural whānau) to English predominance (English serving as the primary language in the Pākehā cities).
 Therefore, Māori speakers almost always communicate bilingually, with New Zealand English as either their first or second language.
-Only around 9,000 people speak only in Māori.
+Only around 9,000 people exclusively speak in Māori.

 In the 2023 school year, around 7.2% of primary and secondary school students in New Zealand were taught fully or partially in Māori.
 An additional 24.4% were formally taught Māori as an additional language, and 37.1% were taught Māori informally.
 However, very few students pass through the New Zealand education system without any Māori language education.
 For example, only 2.1% of students in Year 1 (aged 5) did not receive any Māori language education in 2023.

 The use of the Māori language in the Māori diaspora is far lower than in New Zealand itself.
 Census data from Australia show it as the home language of 11,747, just 8.2% of the total Australian Māori population in 2016.

+Phonology

+Māori has five phonemically distinct vowel articulations, and ten consonant phonemes.